Polarization and multiscale structural balance in signed networks: Introduction

-Here we propose Multiscale Semiwalk Balance (MSB): an approach applicable to (un)directed, (un)weighted signed networks without self-loops and multilinks.
-It is multiscale as it provides both local measures approximating DoB at particular cycle lengths and global indicators aggregating local measures across multiple scales in a principled manner.
-Namely, it accounts for the fact that counts of closed walks grow geometrically, where longer walks typically outnumber shorter very quickly and produce DoB estimates biased towards long-walk patterns.
-This violates what we call the Locality Principle (LP), which states that short semicycles matter more than long ones.
-This was observed already by~\citet{cartwrightStructuralBalanceGeneralization1956}, and later justified empirically by demonstrating that it is easier for people to memorize valences of ties in shorter cycles~\cite{zajoncStructuralBalanceReciprocity1965}.
-More recently, analyses based on counting simple cycles demonstrated that real networks often have a relatively low cycle length threshold after which DoB measures quickly decrease, indicating that structural balance is driven by structures at smaller scales~\cite{giscardEvaluatingBalanceSocial2017}.
+Here we propose Multiscale Semiwalk Balance (MSB): an approach applicable to (un)directed, (un)weighted signed networks.
+It is multiscale as it provides both grayscale measures approximating DoB at particular cycle lengths, as well as global indicators aggregating local measures across multiple scales in a principled manner.

+Namely, it enforces what we call Locality Principle (LP) and ensures that global DoB estimates are weighted averages of estimates at specific lengths such that DoBs for shorter cycles are assigned with non-decreasing weights.

-Our work builds on the Walk Balance (WB) approach proposed by Estrada and Benzi~\cite{estradaWalkbasedMeasureBalance2014}, for which it was noticed that it tends to underestimate DoB, especially in large networks~\cite{singhMeasuringBalanceSigned2017,giscardEvaluatingBalanceSocial2017}.
+Our work builds on the Walk Balance (WB) approach proposed by Estrada and Benzi~\cite{estradaWalkbasedMeasureBalance2014}, \revII{which tends to underestimate DoB}, especially in large networks~\cite{singhMeasuringBalanceSigned2017,giscardEvaluatingBalanceSocial2017}.
 We show that this is caused by too much weight being placed on long cycles and can be fixed by introducing a formal resolution parameter.
-Namely, we demonstrate how the inverse temperature parameter, $\beta$, considered briefly by the authors, can be reinterpreted and used to determine the range of cycle lengths across which DoB measures should be aggregated.
+Namely, we demonstrate how the inverse temperature, $\beta$, considered briefly already in Ref.~\cite{estradaWalkbasedMeasureBalance2014}, can be reinterpreted and used to determine

+an appropriate weighting scheme for aggregating DoB measures across different cycle lengths that satisfies LP.

 It also allows our MSB approach to be applicable and meaningful in the context of weighted signed networks.
-Additionally, we generalize the WB approach to capture both strong and weak balance, as well as define DoB measures not only at the level of entire graphs but also for particular nodes and pairs of nodes to enable the development of effective SBT-aware clustering methods.
-Furthermore, by using semiwalk-based approximations our methods are more directly linked to SBT theorems and therefore meaningful for directed signed networks.
+Additionally, we generalize the WB approach to capture both strong and weak balance, as well as define DoB measures not only at the level of entire graphs but also for particular nodes and pairs of nodes to enable the development of effective SBT-aware clustering (community detection) methods.

+Last but not least, by using semiwalk-based approximations our methods are more directly linked to both undirected and directed SBT theorems and therefore meaningful also for directed signed networks.